liguowang/cpgtools/docs/source/demo/beta_tSNE.rst

   -g GROUP_FILE, --group=GROUP_FILE
                         Comma-separated group file defining the biological
                         groups of each sample.
 Different groups will be colored differently in the t-SNE plot.
+Supports a maximum of 20 groups.
   -p PERPLEXITY_VALUE, --perplexity=PERPLEXITY_VALUE
                         This is a tunable parameter of t-SNE, and has a profound effect on the resulting 2D map.
 Consider